A Neural-Mean Vecchia Gaussian Process for Unified Argo Modeling: Introduction

-Several other studies employed iterative optimization for Argo data modeling, which are generally less efficient than direct likelihood-based methods.
-For instance, \citet{GrayRiser15} decomposed an Argo variable into large-scale, small-scale, and noise components and iteratively estimated these using generalized least squares. \citet{Korte-Stapff24} jointly modeled temperature and salinity as a sum of a parametric mean and basis-function expansions with latent coefficients, estimated via an expectation–maximization (EM) algorithm.
+Several other studies employed iterative optimization for Argo data modeling, which is generally less efficient than direct likelihood-based methods.
+For instance, \citet{GrayRiser15} decomposed an Argo variable into large-scale, small-scale, and noise components and iteratively estimated these using generalized least squares. \citet{Korte-Stapff24} jointly modeled temperature and salinity as a sum of a parametric mean and basis-function expansions with latent coefficients, estimated via an expectation–maximization (EM) algorithm. \cite{ParkKGG23} modeled ocean heat transport as the sum of a parametric mean structure with polynomial and trigonometric terms and a locally stationary GP with nugget effect, and estimated the mean and covariance parameters with an iterative EM algorithm.
 Although flexible, such iterative procedures are typically not scalable with the number of measurements used for training.
 Multivariate extensions have also been proposed, often using multivariate GPs.
 For example, \citet{BolinW2020} and \citet{YargerStoevHsing23} respectively developed SPDE-based and spectral-based multivariate Mat\'ern models to jointly model temperature anomalies at different depths, while \citet{MarySCJ25} introduced multivariate nonstationary GPs based on differential operators. \citet{YargerBhadra23} modeled temperature, salinity, and oxygen in the Southern Ocean by locally estimating a spatially varying mean and subsequently applying a stationary Gaussian model to the anomalies.

-In this paper, we propose a one-stop Gaussian process regression for modeling Argo variables using a principled, likelihood-based approach.
+In this paper, we propose a one-stop Gaussian process regression for modeling Argo variables using a unified and data-driven approach.
 Motivated by the prevalence of two-stage anomaly-based modeling, our study revisits the question of whether a direct single-stage GP without a prescribed mean structure can achieve competitive performance.
-As a flexible nonparametric model, a GP can often learn the underlying spatial-temporal patterns without requiring complex parametric means, especially when physical knowledge is unknown or incomplete.
-We demonstrate that a single-stage GP with a generic covariance structure performs comparably or better than existing two-stage approaches, while avoiding ad hoc mean specification and domain partitioning.
+As flexible nonparametric models, GPs learn the underlying spatial-temporal patterns without requiring complex parametric means, especially when physical knowledge is unknown or incomplete.
+We demonstrate that a single-stage GP with commonly-used yet flexible mean and covariance structures performs favorably in comparison with two existing benchmarks, while avoiding case-specific mean and moving-window specifications.
 For empirical evaluation, we focus on the temperature field, the most widely studied Argo variable in the literature.